 Full Members - Profession

-for God's grace for the Community, and work to incorporate the Community’s values into their lives.
+and for God's grace for the Community, and work to incorporate the Community’s values into

-are hungry; give me those far away in this desert, who are thirsty and sigh for the spring of the
+who are hungry; give me those far away in this desert, who are thirsty and sigh for the spring

 - St. Augustine, Sermon on John 26,4